 At Perkiomen School since 2010

 The Learning Center is run by Tara McFalls and provides services for students with learning differences.
 The Learning Center is a major academic subject that meets four times a week for a full class period and class size is limited to four or five students.
-Each student's class is designed to improve weak areas through coping skills and remediation.
+Each student's class is designed to improve certain areas through coping skills and remediation.

 Director of The Learning Center